Delicious creamy garlic prawn pasta recipe

 I call this a ‘prawn’ pasta recipe, as here we can readily buy frozen prawns in the supermarket.
 Although, shrimp are in fact a different species of crustacean, for the purpose of this recipe (and in fact all of my prawn/shrimp recipes) you can use either, large or small.

-Apparently, the difference is that prawns have claws on three of their leg pairs while shrimp have them on only two.
-This is not something you would really notice when they have been pre-peeled, and I personally do not think there is much difference in taste, certainly with the frozen product.
+Apparently, the difference is that prawns have claws on three of their leg pairs.
+Shrimp have them on only two.
+This is not something you would really notice when they have been pre-peeled.
+And I personally do not think there is much difference in taste, certainly with the frozen product.

 There is also not much preparation in this meal – just peeling and crushing some garlic, defrosting the prawns and chopping some parsley.

-I think this is a good recipe to start on as really the only thing that can go wrong is overcooking the pasta (but do let me know if you manage something else catastrophic!).
+I think this is a good recipe to start on.
+Really the only thing that can go wrong is overcooking the pasta.
+(But please let me know if you manage something else catastrophic!).